factom-protocol/FIP/FIPS/config.md

 ; The public key that validates entries to the Oracle chain ;oraclePublicKey = daf5815c2de603dbfa3e1e64f88a5cf06083307cf40da4a9b539c41832135b4a

-; The identity that signed the genesis block.
-;bootstrapIdentity = 38bab1455b7bd7e5efd15c53c777c79d0c988e9210f1da49a99d95b3a6417be9
-;bootstrapKey = cc1985cdfae4e32b5a454dfda8ce5e1361558482684f3367649c3ad852c8e31a
+; The identity of the node that will be the first federated server and sign the genesis block ;bootstrapIdentity = 38bab1455b7bd7e5efd15c53c777c79d0c988e9210f1da49a99d95b3a6417be9 ; The public key of the bootstrap identity.
+Ed25519 key in hexadecimal ;bootstrapKey = cc1985cdfae4e32b5a454dfda8ce5e1361558482684f3367649c3ad852c8e31a

 ; Disable adding balance hashes to ACKs